-D3 Indicate terms for which transfers may enro oll: -- ------
+D3 Indicate terms for which transfers may enroll:

-- D3 Fall X
+Fall X

-- D3 Winter
+Winter

-- D3 Spring X
+Spring X

-- D3 Summer
+Summer

+Fall Winter Spring Summer

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering Х freshman?
-D4 If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х D4 If yes, what is the minimum number of credits and the unit of measure?